 Any registered voter who is absent from the city on the day of an election, who cannot appear in public because of an observance of a religious commitment, or who is unable to vote in person by reasons of a physical disability, may vote by absentee ballot.
+A person who is unable to appear at any time during polling hours at his or her polling place because an employment obligation requires the person to remain physically at work or to be in transit to or from work from the time the polls open until after the time the polls close shall be considered absent from the city.
 (NH RSA 657:1)

-A Nashua voter's request for an absentee ballot must be made in writing and mailed to the City Clerk or faxed to 603-589-3029.
+A Nashua voter's request for an absentee ballot must be made in writing and mailed to the City Clerk, faxed to 603-589-3029 or scanned and email to CityClerkDept@NashuaNH.gov.
 The request must be signed by the person requesting the ballot and needs to include that person's legal residence (not a post office box) and an address where the voter would like to have the ballot mailed.
 For your convenience, a link to an absentee ballot request form is posted at the top of this page.
 Absentee ballots will be available approximately 30 days prior to the date of an election.

 However, for state party primaries an absentee voter needs to designate which party he or she is registered in and the City Clerk will mail the primary ballot for that party to the voter.
 If the voter is Undeclared, he or she should specify which party's ballot he or she would like to receive.
 The Undeclared absentee voter's party registration will be changed to the party registration whose ballot was requested, and the ballot will be mailed to the voter.

 Voters who wish to cast absentee ballots should allow enough time for the Clerk to receive the written request, for the post office to deliver the ballot, and for the voter to mail that ballot back to the City Clerk in time for the election.